bcgov/platform-developer-docs/src/docs/reusable-code-and-services/reusable-services-list.md

 - Supports Linux, MacOS, ARM/ARM64 (Rasbperry Pi and others)

 ### How-to
 Refer to the [go-crond repository](https://github.com/webdevops/go-crond) to get started.
-You can find the installation guidance and examples in the repo.
+You can find the installation guidance and n the repo.

 ## Matomo OpenShift
 Matomo is a full web analytics server.
 It's a choice to consider instead of Google Analytics if you're worried about owning your data and meeting privacy rules.